 - The place where short-term marketable securities are traded is known as Money Market.
 Unlike Capital Market, where long-term securities are created and traded is known as Capital Market.

 - Capital Market is well organised which Money Market lacks.

 - The instruments traded in money market carry low risk, hence, they are safer investments, but capital market instruments carry high risk.

 - The liquidity is high in the money market, but in the case of the capital market, liquidity is comparatively less.

 - The major institutions that work in money market are the central bank, commercial bank, non-financial institutions and acceptance houses.
-On the contrary, the major institutions which operate in the money market are stock exchange, commercial bank, non-banking institutions etc.
+On the contrary, the major institutions which operate in the capital market are a stock exchange, commercial bank, non-banking institutions etc.

-- Money market fulfills short term credit requirements of the companies such as providing working capital to them.
-As against this, the capital market tends to fulfill long term credit requirements of the companies, like providing fixed capital to purchase land, building or machinery.
+- Money market fulfils short-term credit requirements of the companies such as providing working capital to them.
+As against this, the capital market tends to fulfil long-term credit requirements of the companies, like providing fixed capital to purchase land, building or machinery.

 - Capital Market Instruments give higher returns as compared to money market instruments.

 - Redemption of Money Market instruments is done within a year, but Capital Market instruments have a life of more than a year as well as some of them are perpetual in nature.